 Most biodegradable stretch films are made from various types of plant-based polymers and biodegradable materials.
 These materials break down and biodegrade much faster than traditional plastic stretch films, which can take over one thousand years to biodegrade.

-On the other hand, bio-based films will biodegrade within five years or less.
-However, it should be noted that for these films to biodegrade correctly, they must either be disposed of in an industrial composting facility or, if in small volumes, in a home composting pile.
+On the other hand, bio-based films will biodegrade, on average, within five years or less.
+However, it should be noted that for some brands of these films to biodegrade correctly, they must either be disposed of in an industrial composting facility or, if in small volumes, in a home composting pile.

-Failure to dispose of your biodegradable films in this way will result in poor biodegrading that may take significantly longer to biodegrade.
+Failure to dispose of your compostable films in this way will result in poor biodegrading that may take significantly longer to biodegrade.

 Suppose you are interested in purchasing biodegradable stretch film.
 In that case, we suggest you skip down to the section of this article covering Steelflex Bio, the biodegradable stretch film that we offer.